telerik/winforms-docs/checkedlistbox/getting-started.md

-The final step is to use the VisualItemFormatting event to style the items in the first __RadCheckedListBox__.
+1. The final step is to use the VisualItemFormatting event to style the items in the first __RadCheckedListBox__.
               Please note that the checkbox position is changed.

 #### __[C#] Customize visual item.__

-{{region VisualItemFormatting}}
+{{source=..\SamplesCS\ListView\CheckedListBox\CheckedListBoxGettingStarted.cs region=VisualItemFormatting}}
 	            BaseListViewVisualItem item = e.VisualItem;
 	            PhonebookEntry entry = item.Data.Value as PhonebookEntry;
 	            item.Image = entry.Image.GetThumbnailImage(80, 80, null, IntPtr.Zero);